Artisanat

 Artisanat Japonais: Savoir-faire maîtrise et qualité

-wooden objects or in clay, traditional costumes, fans...
-Learn more about the typical trades of Japan and discover their ancient origins to enhance each of these unique pieces.
+Wooden or clay objects, traditional costumes, fans...
+Learn more about the typical crafts of Japan and discover their ancient origins to appreciate each of these unique pieces.
 Discover some of the typical crafts of Japan.

-The rise of Japanese craftsmanship began in Edo period, marked by the move of the country's capital from Kyoto in Tokyo, the capital that still exists today.
-At that time, craftsmen and farmers began to gain prestige in the country thanks to the commercial boom.
+The rise of typical Japanese craftsmanship began in the Edo period, marked by the relocation of the country's capital from Kyoto to Tokyo, the capital that still exists today.
+At that time, artisans and farmers began to gain prestige in the country thanks to the commercial boom.

-Japanese craftsmen began to improve their techniques, such as engraving with the use of urushi, or lacquer.
-Artistic expressions like Ukiyo-e paintings were also created, and they began to work with textiles, ceramics and wood.
-All these crafts are still preserved today and are one of the main souvenirs bought by tourists.
+Japanese artisans began to improve their techniques, such as engraving using urushi, or lacquer.
+Artistic expressions like Ukiyo-e paintings were also created, and they began working with textiles, ceramics, and wood.
+All these crafts are still preserved today and are among the main souvenirs purchased by tourists.

 Traditional Japanese pottery and ceramics

-The beginnings of Japanese ceramics date back to the Jōmon period, over a thousand years ago.
-Shocking as it may seem, the technique of creating these quintessentially Japanese handicrafts has been maintained to this day.
-One of the main values of thejapanese aesthetic is the objects that appear unfinished and retain the essence of the person who made them.
-This is why no two pieces of pottery are identical.
+The beginnings of Japanese ceramics date back to the Jōmon period, more than a thousand years ago.
+As shocking as it may seem, the technique for creating these typically Japanese craft objects has been maintained to this day.
+One of the main values of Japanese aesthetics is objects that appear unfinished and retain the essence of the person who made them.
+That is why no two pottery pieces are identical.

-One of the most used materials for making these objects is clay, a material present in all regions of Japan.
-Normally other materials such as stones and crystals are added to clay, which give shape to the piece after slow firing to create an object solid, yet elegant.
+One of the most used materials for making these objects is clay, a material found in all regions of Japan.
+Usually, other materials such as stones and crystals are added to the clay, which give shape to the piece after slow firing to create a solid but elegant object.

-In the case of the porcelain, a clay base is also used, to which materials such as quartz and feldspar are added.
-Thanks to this, a solid product is obtained despite its low thickness.
-All these rooms are decorated with drawings, handmade etchings and brush marks, among other techniques.
+In the case of porcelain, a clay base is also used to which materials such as quartz and feldspar are added.
+Thanks to this, a solid product is obtained despite its thinness.
+All these pieces are decorated with drawings, engravings, and brush marks made by hand, among other techniques.

-The Japanese lacquer technique called war deserves a special mention.
-Lacquer is extracted from the sap of the Toxicodendron vernicifluum, also called lacquer tree, after it flowers.
+The Japanese lacquer technique called urushi deserves special mention.
+Lacquer is extracted from the sap of Toxicodendron vernicifluum, also called the lacquer tree, after it blooms.
 The final product is enriched with other materials and colored with different pigments.
-Urushi pieces are beautiful and highly valued both at home and abroad.
+Urushi pieces are beautiful and highly appreciated both in the country and abroad.

-Another large group of handicrafts typical of Japan is that of wooden objects.
-Among them we find a wide variety of typical products that we can acquire during a stay at the Country of the rising sun.
+Another large group of typical Japanese crafts is wooden objects.
+Among them, we find a wide variety of typical products that we can acquire during a stay in the Land of the Rising Sun.

-THE japanese wood carved toys are still used.
-One of the most famous is the kendama, which consists of a ball attached to a hammer-like handle.
+Japanese wooden carved toys are still used.
+One of the most famous is the kendama, which consists of a ball attached to a hammer-shaped handle.
 The game consists of moving the ball so that it is placed in the hole created as a support.
-In addition to kendama, there are kokeshi, wooden-bodied dolls that young Japanese girls played with.
+Besides kendama, there are kokeshi, wooden-bodied dolls with which young Japanese girls used to play.

-Also made of wood are ohashi, the famous Japanese chopsticks, which offer a wide range of patterns to suit all tastes.
-Other typical wooden objects are the Daruma, which are used to make wishes, and the japanese traditional masks.
+Also made of wood are the ohashi, the famous Japanese chopsticks, which offer a wide range of patterns for all tastes.
+Other typical wooden objects are daruma, which are used to make wishes, and traditional Japanese masks.

 The art of sewing in Japan

-Among the typical trades of Japan related toclothing, we find the Yonaguni-orimono, fabrics produced on an island in the south-west of the Japanese archipelago.
-Considered a traditional handicraft by the government of the country since 1987, it still retains its manufacturing methods and its characteristic small flowers as well as a striped fabric pattern.
+Among the typical Japanese crafts related to clothing, there is Yonaguni-orimono, fabrics produced on an island southwest of the Japanese archipelago.
+Considered a traditional craft by the country's government since 1987, it still retains its manufacturing methods and its characteristic small flowers as well as a striped fabric pattern.

 Kimono

 The kimono, one of Japan's most classic garments, is also a must.
-This japanese traditional dress, for men and women of all ages, is made using traditional techniques and fine materials such as silk.
-There is also a lighter version, known as yukata.
-They are still worn regularly, and not just during festivals.
+This traditional Japanese robe, for men and women of all ages, is made using traditional techniques and fine materials such as silk.
+There is also a lighter version known as the yukata.
+They are still worn regularly, not just during festivals.

 Kimono yamato made in japan

-Kimonos that have been made with traditional techniques and noble materials are considered to be real works of art.
-The manufacture of the kimono evolved until the 16th century, when the taste for silk became fashionable among the samurai and merchants.
-The high quality brocade produced by artisans is characterized by the abundant use of gold and silver for the flower and bird patterns, and by traditional geometric patterns.
+Kimonos made with traditional techniques and noble materials are considered true works of art.
+Kimono making evolved until the 16th century, when the taste for silk became fashionable among samurai and merchants.
+The high-quality brocade produced by artisans is characterized by the abundant use of gold and silver for flower and bird motifs, and by traditional geometric patterns.

-Other typical Japanese objects made with fabric are the omamori amulets, which can be found for sale in temples and shrines.
-We also know the scarves of japanese silk, which offer a wide variety of patterns and are used to decorate the obi or belt, which contains the kimono or yukata, as well as to tie the sleeves.
+Other typical Japanese objects made with fabric are omamori amulets, which are sold in temples and shrines.
+Also known are Japanese silk scarves, which offer a wide variety of patterns and are used to decorate the obi or belt that holds the kimono or yukata, as well as to tie the sleeves.

 Our craft, T-Lab POLE POLE

-For our small wooden sculptures, we also work with specialized craftsmen.
-For ecological and logical reasons, we manufacture our products in Indonesia, but always with the quality and rigor of yesteryear.
+For our small wooden sculptures, we also work with specialized artisans.
+For ecological and logical reasons, we manufacture our products in Indonesia, but always with the quality and rigor of the past.

-Each piece is handcrafted, the environmentally friendly paint, does not contain no chemicals.
-If you are close to nature and conscientious about the choice of your objects and your decoration then our creations are made for you.
+Each piece is handmade, the environmentally friendly paint contains no chemicals.
+If you are close to nature and conscientious about your choice of objects and decoration, then our creations are made for you.

-If you want more information on our way of working and our ethics here is what you need: T-Lab Pole Pole "Our Ethics".
-Also, we try through this blog to highlight our creations as well as thea culture, decoration and ecology.
-Do not hesitate to share our brand around you, and on your social networks.
+If you want more information about our way of working and our ethics, here is what you need: T-Lab Pole Pole "Our Ethics".
+Also, through this blog, we try to highlight our creations as well as culture, decoration, and ecology.
+Feel free to share our brand around you and on your social networks.
 Finally, tell us in the comments what you would like to know about Japan.

 À quoi ressemble une maison et une décoration